Readability-Robust Code Summarization via Meta Curriculum Learning: Experiment Design

 The maximum lengths for the source and target sequences are set to 256 and 128, respectively.
 The model was trained with a batch size of 64 and a weight decay of 0.05 for 3 epochs.
 For non-meta-learning approaches, we employed a linear learning rate scheduler with an initial rate ($\alpha$) of 5e-5, incorporating 1000 warmup steps to stabilize early training.
 For meta-learning methods, we set three learning rates ($\alpha$, $\beta$, and $\gamma$) to 5e-5.
 Following meta-learning conventions that inherently optimize initial parameter sensitivity, we eliminated the warmup phase (0 warmup steps).

-All experiments, including model fine-tuning and inference, were performed on a server with two Nvidia A40 GPUs.
 We measure the performance on the validation set during training and select the last checkpoint of the model for the baseline of curriculum learning.
 For the final evaluation, we select the checkpoint that attains the highest average accuracy on the validation sets of all datasets within each curriculum.